How does Boehringer use personal information?

 What types of cookies do we use?

-'Session cookie', this is a temporary cookie that remains active until you sign-out of the website or the cookie expires due to a period of inactivity.
-The session cookie is essential for the website to function correctly such as access to a login area of the website.
+We use session cookies which stays on your computer until you sign-out of the website or the cookie expires due to a period of inactivity.
+The session cookie is essential for the website to function correctly.

-To ensure our cookies can only be used by Boehringer we either encrypt the entire cookie or the values inside of it.
-Only Boehringer is able to decrypt the cookie and read the data which is stored in it.
+To ensure our cookies can only be used by Boehringer Ingelheim Animal Health UK Limited we either encrypt the entire cookie or the values inside of it.
+Only Boehringer Ingelheim Animal Health UK Limited is able to decrypt the cookie and read the data which is stored in it.
 We never store your personal data inside our cookies.

-Boehringer may embed video or other content into the website, and when you visit a web page with embedded content you may be presented with cookies from that content.
-Boehringer does not control these cookies and we recommend that you check the third party's own website for information about them.
+Boehringer Ingelheim Animal Health UK Limited may embed video or other content into the website, and when you visit a web page with embedded content you may be presented with cookies from that content.
+Boehringer Ingelheim Animal Health UK Limited does not control these cookies and we recommend that you check the third party's own website for information about them.

 Video embedded into the website will not play automatically.
 By clicking on the play button for any embedded video you consent to a flash cookie (if applicable) being stored on your device.